johsteffens/qprimes/README.md

-# qprimes

-Fast and Simple 64-bit Prime Generator
+# Fast and Simple 64-bit Prime Generator

 <a name="anchor_what_it_is"></a>
 ## What it is